PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 (about nine each).

 So far we have just looked at the mean accuracy or error.
-Let's investigate the results of the cross-validation analysis a bit further>
+Let's investigate the results of the cross-validation analysis a bit further.

 >>> type(cv_results)
 <class 'mvpa.datasets.base.Dataset'>